DaSH-Lab-CSIS/dashideas/README.md

 # DaSH Lab | Google Summer of Code 2025 - Potential Projects

 This page provides an overview of possible projects for GSoC 2025, along with the initial steps and prerequisites required before starting a project.
+DaSHLab is a research group, that focuses on distributed systems, high-performance computing, and machine learning.
+Our projects aim to address real-world challenges in these domains, with a strong emphasis on open-source development, reproducible research, and community engagement.
+Moreover, several projects have been started over 18 months ago and are now in the phase of being matured and polished for open-source release.

 ## Getting started with contributing to DaSH Lab
 The GSoC application process involves the following steps:

-- Join our [public Slack server](#) and engage in the #gsoc channel to interact with the community.
+- Join our [public Slack server](https://join.slack.com/t/dashlab-gsoc/shared_invite/zt-2zggo0d1y-9j_3uHEoxa4J14ALfQZp1w) and engage in the #gsoc channel to interact with the community.
 - Go through the [GSoC Guide for Students](https://developers.google.com/open-source/gsoc/resources/guide) to understand the various stages of the program.
-This [blog post](#) will also provide additional insights into the application process.
 - Review the [GSoC Contribution Timeline](https://developers.google.com/open-source/gsoc/timeline) to stay on track with key dates.
 - Familiarize yourself with our [Contributing Guidelines](./CONTRIBUTING.md) to understand the process of contributing to DaSH Lab projects.
 - Prepare and submit your application or proposal, including all necessary documentation, through the Google Summer of Code site.